Tuesday, April 8, 2025

 · Gold (GLD) showed significant growth and moderately high volatility, positioned between the broad market indices and the more volatile growth-oriented cryptocurrency assets.

 · The RUSSELL 2000 had the lowest growth among the stock indices.
-It exhibited higher volatility than the S&P 500 and DOW 30, indicating a lower risk-adjusted return than large-cap equities during this period.
+It exhibited higher volatility than the S&P 500 and the DOW 30, indicating lower risk-adjusted returns relative to large-cap equities during this period.

 Using ETFs as Proxy Metrics

-Using proxy (Exchange Traded Funds) ETFs for Gold and Bitcoin when direct index prices are not available can be a practical approach, especially when tracking the performance of these assets in a portfolio or comparative analysis.
+Using proxy ETFs (Exchange Traded Funds) for Gold and Bitcoin when direct index prices are unavailable can be a practical approach, especially for tracking the performance of these assets in a portfolio or for comparative analysis.
 Here are some considerations regarding the use of proxy ETFs for Gold and Bitcoin:

 1. Correlation: Considering the correlation between the proxy ETF and the underlying asset is essential.
 If the ETF closely tracks the price movements of Gold and Bitcoin, it can serve as a reliable proxy.
 However, some tracking errors may occur due to management fees, rebalancing, or other factors.